Target-oriented least-squares reverse-time migration with Marchenko redatuming and double-focusing: Field data application: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 The authors would like to thank Eric Verschuur for fruitful discussions and feedback.
-This work was supported by the European Union's Horizon 2020 Research and Innovation Program: European Research Council under Grant 742703.
+This work was supported by the European Union’s Horizon 2020 Research and Innovation Program: European Research Council under Grant 742703.